-1.4.2 Warnings
+1.6.2 Warnings

-- ALWAYS refer to the operation manual when working near locations at which the alert mark shown on the left is attached.
+- - to the operation manual when working near l - ALWAYS refer to the operation manual when working near locations at which the alert mark shown on the left is attached.
 If the advice in the operation manual is not followed, there is a risk of personal injury or reduced equipment performance.
 The alert mark shown on the left may also be used with other marks and descriptions to indicate other dangers. - Overvoltage Category This equipment complies with overvoltage category II defined in IEC 61010.
 DO NOT connect this equipment to the power supply of overvoltage category III or IV. - Laser radiation warning NEVER look directly into the cable connector on the equipment nor into the end of a cable connected to the equipment.
 There is a risk of injury if laser radiation enters the eye.